Schlüsselgerät 39: History of Gerät 39

 Model a) had been developed as early as the year 1939 or 1940 at Wa Pruef 7 at the Waffenamt.
 In the summer of 1942, a prototype was available at Dr. Pupp's laboratory at Wa Pruef 7, and was made by the firm Telefonbau und Normalzeit (literally 'Telephone and Standard Time', later called Tenovis).
 A noteworthy feature was that when the clear-text letter was keyed, the corresponding cipher letter could be sent out simultaneously by the transmitter as a Morse character.
 This from a technical point of view, a fairly complicated operation.
 The machine thus was like a cipher teleprinter except that instead of the 5-element alphabet the ordinary Morse alphabet was used.
 The maximum keying speed was also the same as on a current (1940s) cipher teleprinter.
 It could not however be made use of when working on direct transmission, because reception at the other end was not automatic as in the case of a cipher teleprinter, but had to be done aurally by the operator.
 That was one of the many reasons why the automatic transmission part of the machine was omitted in later models.
 This was done when Oberst Kahn, the director of the Pruef 7 department of the Waffenamt, left, he having especially advocated this strange principle.
 The second model actually constructed was like the model designated with c) in the [See 2.1.1] section above.
 It only printed clear text and cipher text on 2 separate strips.
 Buggisch saw it in January 1944 when I was visiting Wa Pruef 7 Section II at Planken.

 The change from cipher-technical a) to b) and also c) was made at the end of 1942.
 It was made at the instigation of the Kriegsmarine who laid down the principle that any newly introduced cipher machine for higher HQs should permit interchangeable working with the Enigma.
-The Army (Heer and Wehrmacht) also adopted this standpoint: In the first instance only the highest authorities were to be issued with the new machine, e.g. OKW, OKH and the Army groups, and only gradually, as production permitted, was the Engigma machine to be replaced by the 39 at Armies, and finally perhaps at Army Corps.
+The Army (Heer and Wehrmacht) also adopted this standpoint: In the first instance only the highest authorities were to be issued with the new machine, e.g. OKW, OKH and the Army groups, and only gradually, as production permitted, was the Enigma machine to be replaced by the 39 at Armies, and finally perhaps at Army Corps.
 There were, during 1943 and 1944 between the various HQs interested, many and lengthy discussions and arguments for and against the introduction of the 39 machine.
 Special wishes of the Navy had to be taken into account.
 The industrial firm complained of lack of material and labour.
 Owing to these and similar difficulties, development stopped altogether at one time, and it was resumed however.
 At any rate the vagueness of the decisive authorities was, in addition to difficulties of production, the chief reason why the machine was never completed.